What Exactly to Look for in a Best Short Scale Bass Guitar?

 Because of this playing techniques that could be difficult on a long-scale bass guitar, like wide intervals that stretch the hand, or drastic string bends, are a lot easier.
 Even full chords are possible.

 The other huge benefit of a short-scale bass is its unique sound.
 Defying its small size, it could produce a fat, deep sound that’s completely different from a larger bass and sits well in a mix.

 How does it do that?

 This mix of harmonics changes as the string length is shorter or longer in comparison with its thickness.
-For example, the E on the 12th fret of the E string, and the E on the 7th fret of the A string are the identical pitch.
+For example, the E on the 12th fret of the E string, and the E on the 7th fret of the A string are identical pitches.
 But they sound very different.

 Same note, different sound…